PragTob/fizz_buzz/README.md

 ## Decisions

 This is not the default FizzBuzz implementation you should be aiming for.
-For that check out something like the `basic` tag.
+For that check out something like the ]`basic` tag](https://github.com/PragTob/fizz_buzz/tree/basic).

 This solution is for when we have the following requirements/uncertainties: